- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29998_8071086937_683d5a422f_o.rev.1450805230.jpg)"/>

 2. What kind of credit will I earn?

-Participants in other approved programs will earn transfer credit for courses completed with grades of C or better.
-Course titles and grades earned for transfer credit will appear on the College transcript, but those grades will not be calculated in the GPA.
+Participants in any other program, including summer programs, will earn transfer credit for courses completed with grades of C- or better.
+All programs must be approved by the College before transfer credit can be earned; certain programs may have been pre-approved for transfer credit and students can consult with Alexandra Olson, Global Engagement Office Coordinator, for details.
+Course titles and grades earned for transfer credit will appear on the College transcript, but those grades will not be calculated in the GPA except for honors calculations.

-Students must successfully complete 15 semester hours to earn the equivalent of one Lake Forest semester.
+Students must successfully complete 15 US semester hours to earn the equivalent of 4 Lake Forest credits.
+Certain programs may have a different credit system, and the program profile will explain credit transfer requirements.

 3. What are student living arrangements?